How do you begin your niche research for new blogs? What do you use as the determining factors of whether to tackle a niche or not?

 But the process is fundamentally flawed and here’s why.

-When I first started out building niche sites, everybody’s been preaching the same thing: find the long-tail keywords with no competition.
+When I first started out building blogs, everybody’s been preaching the same thing: find the long-tail keywords with no competition.
 And it worked well.
 I was finding uncompetitive niches with barely any competition, ranking my own sites, and profiting.
-Then Panda and Penguin came around and changed the entire landscape of how niche sites should be built.
+Then Panda and Penguin came around and changed the entire landscape of how blogs should be built.

 The thing is, while our backlinking strategies have evolved (for most people) to adopt to these changes, our niche analysis strategies have not changed at all.